ongyx/teora-archive/docs/README.md

 # bento docs

 This directory contains the general reference of bento, the ebiten-based game engine that teora uses.
-The infomation here will be updated alongside bento, as this is work-in-progress.
+The information here will be updated alongside bento, as this is work-in-progress.

 To get started, take a look at: